AdaCore/learn/content/training_examples/fundamentals_of_ada/135_visibility/use_clauses.rst

    with Pkg_B;
    with Pkg_B.Child;
    package P is
-      type Type_1 is range
-          Constant_A .. -- visible without dot-notation
+      type Type_1 is range Constant_A .. -- visible without dot-notation
                            Pkg_B.Constant_B; -- not visible without dot-notation

       use Pkg_B;
       -- Constant_B is now visible without dot-notation type Type_2 is range Constant_Aa ..
 Constant_Bb;

-      Constant_Bb : Integer := 33;
+      Constant_Bb : Integer := 33; -- Constant_Bb will always be the local version
-      -- with or without "use", Constant_Bb will always be the local version function Bb return Integer is (Constant_Bb);
+      function Bb return Integer is (Constant_Bb);

       function Is_Initialized return Boolean is
-      -- Need dot-notation to resolve ambiguity
+        (Pkg_A.Initialized and Pkg_B.Initialized); -- Dot-notation to resolve ambiguity

-        (Pkg_A.Initialized and Pkg_B.Initialized);

       -- we "use" Pkg_B, so Child is directly visible Object : Integer := Child.Constant_Bbb;
    end P;

    with Ada.Text_IO; use Ada.Text_IO;